-- 6.1 Governing bodies are responsible for ensuring the school's policies and procedures for child protection meet statutory requirements.
-All governors have a responsibility to ensure the school's safeguarding measures meet statutory requirements and all should know what to do if they have concerns about a child. - 6.2 The Senior Designated Person should liaise with the Designated Governor for Safeguarding so that the Designated Governor can report to the governing body about safeguarding issues.
+- 6.1 Governing bodies are responsible for ensuring the school's policies and procedures for child protection meet statutory requirements as is set out in Keeping Children Safe in Education 2019.
+All governors have a responsibility to ensure the school's safeguarding measures meet statutory requirements and all should know what to do if they have concerns about a child. - 6.2 Governing bodies are responsible for ensuring that the school complies with the expectations of relevant agencies as outlined in Halton's Children and Young People Safeguarding Partnership arrangements. - 6.3 The Designated Safeguarding Lead should liaise with the Designated Governor for Safeguarding so that the Designated Governor can report to the governing body about safeguarding issues.
 Reports to the governing body should not be about specific child protection cases, but should review the safeguarding policies and procedures.
-It is good practice for the Designated Governor and the Senior Designated Person to present the report together.
+It is good practice for the Designated Governor and the Designated Safeguarding Lead to present the report together.

-7.0 EARLY INTERVENTION / COMMON ASSESSMENT FRAMEWORK
+7.0 EARLY INTERVENTION